cdk8s-team/cdk8s-plus-go/CONTRIBUTING.md

 Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.

+## Where/What to Contribute

+The Go code located in this repository is auto generated and pushed as part of the release process of the `cdk8s-core` jsii library.

+Therefore, any contribution pertaining that code should be performed in the [`cdk8s-core`](https://github.com/cdk8s-team/cdk8s-core) repository.

+Essentially, contributions to this repository should be limited to the `README.md` file.

 ## Reporting Bugs/Feature Requests